 The timelines for UNESCO Global Geopark proposals and evaluation procedure are:

-- Aspiring UNESCO Global Geopark sends a letter of intent, ideally by 1 July (year 1)
+- Geopark project sends a letter of intent, ideally by 1 July (year 1)

 - Submission of applications between 1 October and 30 November

-- Verification check on completeness of documents after 1 December
+- Verification checks on completeness of documents after 1 December

 - Desktop evaluations until 30 April (year 2)